Distance to a Road: 4.2 miles

 Something We Learned: The presence of a major hiking trail system (Appalachian Trail) and associated shelters can detract from the feeling of remoteness, but we embrace and encourage this mode of travel.

-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 2-day hiking expedition to document the Tennessee Remote Spot.
 This is our second state Remote Spot documented as part of Project Remote.

 Several days prior to this trip, our GIS guru and colleague, Alan Baker, informed us that the Tennessee Remote Spot was near Siler’s Bald shelter along the Appalachian Trail (AT).
 Alan and I sat together in his office that day staring intently at a beautiful aerial photo of the Great Smoky Mountains National Park on his computer screen.
 We marveled at today’s computer technology that enables us to perform such a complicated task of computing an exact spot on a map that represents the most remote location of a state.